 When a company possesses a high gearing ratio, it indicates that a company’s leverage is high.
 Thus, it is more susceptible to any downturns that may occur in the economy.
 A company with a low gearing ratio is generally considered more financially sound.

 Gearing Ratio and Risk

 The degree of gearing, whether low or high, reveals the level of financial risk that a company faces.
-A highly geared company is more susceptible to economic downturns and faces the risk of default and financial failure.
+A highly geared company is more susceptible to economic downturns and faces a greater risk of default and financial failure.
 This means that with the limited cash flows that the company is getting, it must meet its operational costs and make debt payments.
 A company may frequently experience a shortfall in cash flows and fail to pay equity shareholders and creditors.

-A low gearing ratio may not mean that the business’ capital structure is healthy.
+A low gearing ratio may not necessarily mean that the business’ capital structure is healthy.
 Capital intensive firms and firms that are highly cyclical may not be able to finance their operations from shareholder equity only.
 At some point, they will need to obtain financing from other sources in order to continue operations.
-Without debt financing, the business may be unable to fund most of their operations and pay internal costs.
+Without debt financing, the business may be unable to fund most of its operations and pay internal costs.

 A business that does not use debt capital misses out on cheaper forms of capital, increased profits, and more investor interest.
 For example, companies in the agricultural industry are affected by seasonal demands for their products.
 They, therefore, often need to borrow funds on at least a short-term basis.

 Uses of Gearing